-The Board has established a Remuneration and Nomination Committee which operates under a charter approved by the Board.
+The Board has established a Remuneration and Nomination Committee which operates under a charter approved by the Board during the whole of the year.
 A copy of the charter can be found in the corporate governance information section of the Company's website.